snimu/blog/contents/byte-latent-transformer/article.md

 So instead, the authors train a second next-byte prediction model first.
 It is a tiny transformer that works exclusively on bytes and is very efficient, because it can use sliding-window attention (&rarr; the attention matrix is not a problem despite very long byte sequences; though this is optional), and has a very small parameter count (&rarr; very little compute per byte, because most cost in short sequences comes from the MLP, not the Attention mechanism).
 Because that model is trained on the same dataset and task as the main model we want to train, it is safe to assume that its uncertainty about the next byte will correspond closely to the main model's uncertainty.

 Thus, the authors first train this tiny "entropy model" on the same dataset and task as the main model, and then use its next-byte prediction uncertainty to group bytes into tokens.
 They specifically use the entropy of the output distribution at each position as the uncertainty estimate, and group bytes by starting a new patch after every byte for which the next-byte prediction entropy exceeds some threshold.
+In other words, a byte which is itself easy to predict but whose next-byte prediction is hard ends a patch; if a byte is itself difficult to predict, it begins a new patch.

 > The entropy is low if the probability mass of the outputs is very concentrated&mdash;the model is confident about which is the most likely next byte&mdash;and high if the probability mass is spread out.